How I built a stunning 32-inch 4K digital picture frame with a Raspberry Pi 4 featuring smooth image crossfading transitions

 I am writing this article on day 20 of the new frame hanging on the wall, and so far, it hasn’t come crashing down.

-The old 24” display had 2.3M pixel at 1920 x 1200px, the larger 4K brother 8.3M pixels at 3840 x 2160px, so 3.6x as many.
+The old 24” display had 2.3M pixels at 1920 x 1200px, while its larger 4K brother had 8.3M pixels at 3840 x 2160px, or 3.6 times as many.

 You’ll get 1,648 cm2 for the 24-inch and 2,789 cm2 for the 32-inch model in terms of the display surface, so 69% more.